What's New with the Flu?

 As the leaves start to fall and the weather turns cooler, our thoughts turn to fall football, apple cider and influenza.
 Yes, flu season is upon us again.
 Starting in early October and lasting through the spring, flu season typically peaks in January or February.
 However, it is never too early to begin planning our flu prevention strategy.

 Flu viruses are constantly changing.
-We don?t know which flu strains will be active this season, but scientists work diligently to come up with a prediction and include the most likely strains in the new flu vaccine.
-This is why we need to get a flu shot every year, not just once.
+We don’t know which flu strains will be active this season, but scientists work diligently to come up with a prediction and include the most likely strains in the new flu vaccine.
+This is why we need to be vaccinated against influenza every year, not just once.

-Flu shots are available by appointment at the McGrath Health and Wellness Center.
+Traditional trivalent flu shots will be available by appointment at the McGrath Health and Wellness Center by early November.
 Appointments can be made by calling (513) 745-3022.
-The charge is $20 and can be put on the student bursar bill.
+The charge is $22 and can be put on the student bursar bill.

 Vaccination is the cornerstone of flu prevention, but everyday actions can help prevent flu and keep you and your family healthy as well: